pynvimdev/Speakly/README.md

 # Usage

-This app helps people to convert text to speech, no matter what there accent.
+This app helps people to convert text to speech, no matter what their accent.

 # Pics